jorgebucaran/hyperapp/docs/tutorial.md

 ]
 ```

-The action `UpdateStories` is going to be nearly the same as `StopEditingFilter`, with the one exception that we don't set `editingFilter: false`.
+The action `UpdateStories` is going to be nearly the same as `StopEditingFilter`, with the one exception that we don’t set `editingFilter: false`.
 If we kept that in, users would be "tossed out" from editing the filter after five seconds, which would be quite bothersome.
 We leave it as an exercise to the reader, to reduce the duplication of code that results.

 But we want to allow the user to turn updating on and off, using the auto-update checkbox.
-Let's keep track of their preference using a new state property `autoUpdate`, with an action we'll call `TooggleAutoUpdate`:
+Let’s keep track of their preference using a new state property `autoUpdate`, with an action we’ll call `TooggleAutoUpdate`:

 ```js
 const ToggleAutoUpdate = (state) => ({